Coronavirus digest: South Africa eases COVID isolation rules | DW | 24.12.2021

 South Africa has told contacts of positive COVID cases that they will no longer need to test or self-isolate if they're not showing symptoms.

-The ministry added it would end quarantine in facilities outside the home, and scrap contact tracing efforts, except for cluster outbreaks.
+The ministry added that it would end quarantine in facilities outside the home and scrap contact tracing efforts, except for in cases of cluster outbreaks.

 The move was "based on advice from our scientists that it [isolation] is not really having an impact anymore," Deputy Health Minister Sibongiseni Dhlomo told local broadcaster SABC.